mmmmmm1988/YangChi_resume/README.md

 **Source code Murco in C++: [https://github.com/yangchi/Murco](https://github.com/yangchi/Murco)**

 Design and implement an opportunistic and independent 2.5 layer protocol for network coding in multi-radio networks.
 First distributed and practical solution to this problem.
-Fully implemented in ns-3 with C++.
 Throughput gain in some cases can be 10%.
 Latency gain around 50% is also achieved.

 Publication: *Murco: An Opportunistic Network Coding Framework in Multi-Radio Networks, IEEE ICC 2012, first author*